netdata/netdata/collectors/python.d.plugin/README.md

 ## Disclaimer

-Every module should be compatible with python2 and python3.
 All third party libraries should be installed system-wide or in `python_modules` directory.
 Module configurations are written in YAML and **pyYAML is required**.